-Opav calls for collaboration to fight illegal drug trade
+OPAV calls for collaboration to fight illegal drug trade

 Combating the illegal drug trade requires an effective law enforcement to complement it “so we can set the example of our partnership based on the values and principles that our president wants us to embrace.”

-Meanwhile, Lieutenant General Rodel Sermonia, deputy PNP chief for Administration (Transparency and Integrity Program) called on barangay officials to support the Transparency and Integrity Program, noting their key role in nation building.
+Meanwhile, Lt.
+Gen. Rodel Sermonia, deputy PNP chief for Administration (Transparency and Integrity Program) called on barangay officials to support the Transparency and Integrity Program, noting their key role in nation building.

 Sermonia said that following the March 4 assassination of Gov. Roel Degamo at his home in Pamplona, the PNP implemented three major policies to improve the organization and its workforce.